Harry Flaherty (tight end)

 Harry Flaherty (born April 26, 1989) is an American former football tight end.
 He played college football at Princeton University.

-Early years
+Early life

 Flaherty attended Red Bank Catholic High School, where he practiced football and track.
 He was a two-way player at tight end and linebacker.
 In his career, he posted 36 receptions for 580 yards, 8 touchdowns and 200 tackles.
 He was a two-time All-county selection and received All-conference honors as a senior.

-He accepted a football scholarship from Princeton University.
+He was recruited to play football at Princeton University.
 As a junior, he was named a starter at tight end, registering 18 receptions for 193 yards.
 He had 5 receptions for 47 yards against Harvard University.

 As a senior, he tallied 25 receptions for 212 yards and was used mostly for blocking purposes.
 He finished his college career with 43 receptions for 405 yards and one pass completion for a touchdown.
 He also played as a long snapper.